Let’s say your infrastructure is defined across multiple OpenTofu/Terraform modules:

 in each of those folders concurrently.

-Similarly, to undeploy all the OpenTofu/Terraform modules, you can use the run-all
+Similarly, to undeploy all the OpenTofu/Terraform units, you can use the run-all

 command with destroy